SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 The Russian localization of the Cumulocity IoT platform UI is no longer maintained, and will be removed from the product starting in October 2024.

-If you have a continued need for a Russian localization of the Cumulocity IoT UI, please contact our support team.
+If you have a continued need for a Russian localization of the Cumulocity IoT UI, please contact our Support team.

 #### Implemented